devgoel186/Random-Quote-Generator/README.md

 # Random-Quote-Generator
-A Random Quote Generator that uses extracts quotes from API and displays it using jQuery and jQueryUI.
+A Random Quote Generator that extracts quotes from an API and displays it using jQuery and jQueryUI.

 <p align="center">
   <img width="800" src="random-quote-gen.gif">